UgoLouche/QPacman/README.md

 #####Content
 - The binary folder contains an optimized executable of the game with all required files, not thoroughly tested though so it may not work.
-- The manual folder will contain a proper manual detailing the nasty tidbits about quantum mechanics and its emulation within the game as well as the LaTex source for it.
+- The manual folder contains a tentative manual detailing the nasty tidbits about quantum mechanics and its emulation within the game as well as the LaTex source for it.
 - the src folder contains the VS's solution for the project as well as the required headers and .lib files from SFML
 - the VS's solution is split in three projects
   - ProtoEng is a SFML wrapper acting as a very basic game engine.
 Also it's a good excuse to play with dll in VS.